 The club’s record defeat came against arch rivals Blackpool.
 Blackpool beat Preston 7-0 in the Football League First Division in 1948.

 Preston North End’s most expensive player signing is David Healy.
 Preston paid £1.5 million for Healy to Manchester United.

-The highest transfer fee Preston have ever received for a player is £6 million, a fee Portsmouth paid for David Nugent in 2007.
+The highest transfer fee Preston have ever received for a player is £10 million, a fee West Ham paid for Jordan Hugill in 2018.

 Preston North End players past and present have included some of the most famous names in English football history.
 Some of these players were included in a Fans All Time Best XI vote, that took place in 2013.